kmaed/kmbeamer/README.md

 Contact
 -------

-If you have any inquiries, mail to <kmaeda at kmaeda.net>.
+If you have any inquiries, mail to "kmaeda at kmaeda.net".
 Issues and pull requests via Github are also welcome.

 Kazuki Maeda (aka kmaeda)